berito/cv_project_1/README.md

 # License Plate Detection Project

-This project is a simple license plate detection system implemented in Python using OpenCV, EasyOCR, and Matplotlib libraries.
+This project is a simple web based license plate detection system implemented in Python using OpenCV, pytesseract, and Matplotlib libraries.

 ## Introduction